awslabs/aws-crt-swift/README.md

 The AWS CRT for Swift is currently in developer preview and is intended strictly for feedback purposes only.
 Do not use this for production workloads.

-# AWS CRT Swift
-Swift bindings for the AWS Common Runtime.

-## License
-This library is licenced under the Apache 2.0 License.

-## Minimum Requirements
-* Swift 5.7+

 ## Building

 You can either build with Xcode